 - Tuck the hem under the main fabric, leaving about a ¼” of the hem’s edge sticking out.
 The heads of the pins will now be pointing toward the foot.

-- Slide your fabric under the blind hem foot so the flange is resting against the folded edge of the main fabric.
+- Slide your fabric under the blind hem foot until the flange is resting against the folded edge of the main fabric.

-- When the needle drops, it will be sewing mostly into that ¼” of the hem’s edge that is sticking out while catching just a tiny bit of the main fabric.
+- When the needle drops, it will be sewing mostly into that ¼” of the hem’s edge that you left sticking out while catching just a tiny bit of the main fabric.

 - Continue sewing along the entire hem, keeping the flange against the fold of the main fabric.